mu-cai/matryoshka-mm/docs/Finetune_Custom_Data.md

-# Finetune LLaVA on Custom Datasets
+# Finetune M3 on Custom Datasets

 ## Dataset Format

 Convert your data to a JSON file of a List of all samples.
 Sample metadata should contain `id` (a unique identifier), `image` (the path to the image), and `conversations` (the conversation data between human and AI).

-A sample JSON for finetuning LLaVA for generating tag-style captions for Stable Diffusion:
+A sample JSON for finetuning M3 for generating tag-style captions for Stable Diffusion:

 ```json
 [